Diana, Princess of Wales (Bryan Organ portrait): Description

-The painting consists of acrylic paint on canvas and measures 178 x 178 cm.
+The painting consists of acrylic paint on canvas and measures 177.8 cm × 127 cm.
 The portrait depicts Diana sitting on a chair in the Yellow Drawing Room of Buckingham Palace dressed in a trouser suit and an open necked blouse.
 It was painted at the time of Diana's engagement to Charles, Prince of Wales and commissioned to accompany the National Portrait Gallery's painting of Charles which had been completed by Organ in 1980.
 The frame of the portrait is a large 'hockey frame' finished in English gold leaf that cost £431.25.
 It was made by Michael Carleton and is identical to the frame for the portrait of Prince Charles.

 1981 attack

 In August 1981 the portrait was vandalized by Paul Salmon, a 20-year-old man from Northern Ireland.
 The portrait was slashed down the middle of the canvas in the attack.
 Portraits of Queen Elizabeth and Prince Charles were subsequently temporarily removed from public display.
 The painting was restored and put back on public display behind a plastic covering.

 Salmon stepped over a rope and cut the painting without saying anything, though guards at the gallery later claimed that he said "I did it for Ireland".

 An eyewitness said that "The whole of the middle was ripped out.
 He was still hanging onto the canvas when the security guards grabbed him".

-After being held in custody after being denied bail Salmon pled guilty to a charge of causing criminal damage and was sentenced to 6 months in prison and ordered to pay $1,900 towards the painting's restoration.
+After being held in custody after being denied bail Salmon pleaded guilty to a charge of causing criminal damage and was sentenced to 6 months in prison and ordered to pay $1,900 towards the painting's restoration.

 The trustee of the National Portrait Gallery Lord Kenyon said of the damage that "There is a horizontal slash across the picture and a vertical cut which runs a long way from head to foot.
 But today, techniques of art restoration are very sophisticated" Organ commented that he was "...just very sad and very disillusioned by what has happened...I don't understand it".